 1. Continuous improvement

-One great method for gaining course feedback is net promoter score (NPS).
+One great method for gaining course feedback is the net promoter score (NPS).
 Simply add an NPS survey to the end of each course, so new hires can let you know if they found the course useful.

-An onboarding training program that focuses on both the needs of the organization and the individual, will help new employees feel empowered to ask for the tools they need to succeed.
-Furthermore, feedback will not only facilitate continuous improvement, but the information gathered can inform future recruitment processes and assist with corporate priorities.
+Feedback will not only facilitate continuous improvement, but the information gathered can inform future recruitment processes and assist with corporate priorities.
 Don’t forget that successful engagement from day-one, will likely lead to happier, more productive employees in the long-term.

 2. Look at the bigger picture